 We have personally visited each cemetery listed here, and have digital pictures of every individual headstone in those cemeteries.
 If a name appears in the inscriptions here, there is a headstone with that name on it, and we have the picture to show for it.
 No name appears here that one can't go to that cemetery and see the headstone.
 No outside information appears here except that which is a result of our personal research.
-As of January, 2014, we have 27,000+ cemetery pictures from 100 east Texas cemeteries; more are added each week except when the daily temperatures reach the upper 90s/low 100s, as in July-August-September.
+As of January, 2014, we have 25,000+ cemetery pictures from more than 100 east Texas cemeteries; more are added as we complete a cemetery visit.

 We will provide, free of charge, individual headstone pictures to anyone who asks.
-However, we would be hesitant to honor requests for bulk pictures.
-That is: if you find the names of several of your ancestors/relatives in a cemetery listing here, we will provide digital pictures of them by e-mail or prints by mail.
-However, if you asked for "all the pictures in (blank) cemetery", we probably would say no - unless you're writing a book about that cemetery.
-Some cemeteries have as many as 3,000 burials.
+If you find the names of several of your ancestors/relatives in a cemetery listing here, we will provide digital pictures of them by e-mail or prints by mail.

 This is an ongoing effort. (my original goal was to photograph every cemetery in San Augustine County) There are no plans to "finish" this project.
 I will probably quit when I can no longer stand on my own feet.
 Need help with a cemetery or a burial location?
 E-mail me, call me, write.
 We'll help as much as possible, and sometimes even when impossible.